 2012：Huang Zheng (Nanking Normal Univ.), Richard von Glahn (UCLA), and Niu Laiying (CASS).

-2013: Michael Witzel (Harbard Univ.), Surat LERTRUM (Chulachomklao Royal Military Academy), AN Teok (Korea Univ.), and DAI Yan (Fudan Univ.)
+2013: Michael Witzel (Harvard Univ.), Surat Lertlum (Chulachomklao Royal Military Academy), Ahn Taeok (Korea Univ.), Dai Yan (Fudan Univ.),

 A five-year exchange agreement was concluded with the Institute of History, Chinese Academy of Social Sciences, to cohost a Forum of Japanese and Chinese Scholars on Ancient Chinese History, to be held in alternate years in Japan and China.
 A second five-year agreement was concluded in May 2012.e.
 Support for Young Scholars’ Seminars, etc.